Technical FAQ

 Formula:

-💡 Tip: For steady traffic, consider Provisioned Throughput Units (PTUs).
+💡 Rule: For sustained production traffic, evaluate Provisioned Throughput Units (PTUs).

 9. What’s the best architecture for hybrid environments?